 Surprisingly enough, the best way to start a thread is with a knot — but it's not a permanent fixture in the back of your embroidery.
 Rather, using a temporary knot makes it easy to start your stitching without risk of pulling the thread through, all the while securing it in place and keeping your work tidy.

 There are two basic temporary knots used to start embroidery.
 These are the away knot and the waste knot.
 Both versions start with a knot at the end of the embroidery thread.
 An away knot works with virtually all embroidery stitches, while a waste knot is best worked with a stitch that has the potential to cover the tail as you stitch, securing it in place.
+Satin stitch and cross stitch are two good examples, as both of these stitches cross the tail of the knot on the backside of the work.

 All of this said, if you do use plain old knots to start and end your embroidery, the embroidery police will not come after you.
 It's okay to use the method that you're most comfortable with.
 Just consider how a piece will be used and how those knots might end up looking from the front.